Have you heard about the free digs on campus? The one with sweeping views of the Boston skyline, all-you-can-eat dining, and considerate neighbors?

-When the University has an animal problem, it knows where to go for help: the Massachusetts Division of Fisheries and Wildlife, more commonly known as MassWildlife.
+When the University has an animal problem, it knows where to go for help—the Massachusetts Division of Fisheries and Wildlife, more commonly known as MassWildlife.

-This past summer, Tom French, MassWildlife assistant director for its Natural Heritage & Endangered Species Program, arrived at BU to move young Redstone to a nearby campus rooftop.
+On a recent rainy Friday morning, Tom French, MassWildlife assistant director for its Natural Heritage & Endangered Species Program, arrived at BU to move young Redstone to a nearby campus rooftop.
 He was joined by Mark Terrien, senior superintendent at Skanska, the construction company working on the LAW project, and Chris Rowell, manager of campus and clinical safety at BU’s Environmental Health & Safety.

 First, French laid out his plan.
 “This chick is so close to flying,” he told the eight spectators.
 “Mom might be nearby, trying to stay dry under a tree.
 I’ll move the nest, and the baby will food-beg.
 Mom will hear it and come find it in its new nest.”

 French climbed into an enclosed scaffold along with a construction worker, whose job was to keep an eye out for a protective mother hawk.
 The moment they reached the eighth floor, French leaned over and gently picked up the bird and put it into a large bag.
 The bird made little noise, probably, French said later, because it was cold.
 He collected the nest and its contents—a few dead mice and parts of a squirrel.